madfish-solutions/quipuswap-farming/test.md

 13. `burn_xtz_rewards`:

-    - ✅ should fail if not admint is trying to burn XTZ rewards;
+    - ✅ should fail if not admin is trying to burn XTZ rewards;
     - ✅ should fail if farm not found;
     - ✅ should fail if not LP token is staked on the farm;
     - ✅ should withdraw bakers rewards in XTZ from the QS pool, swap for QS GOV tokens and burn them.